 NIH Data Management and Sharing Policy

-The NIH has issued a new policy effective for all grant applications and renewals submitted that generate scientific data starting January 25, 2023.
+NIH has issued a new policy effective for all grant applications and renewals submitted that generate scientific data starting January 25, 2023.
 Previously, grants over 500K in direct costs required a brief description of how data would be shared.
-The new policy requires a detailed plan that is reviewed by the NIH.
+The new policy requires a detailed plan that is reviewed by NIH.

 Scientific Data is defined in the policy as "The recorded factual material commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings, regardless of whether the data are used to support scholarly publications.
 Scientific data do not include laboratory notebooks, preliminary analyses, completed case report forms, drafts of scientific papers, plans for future research, peer reviews, communications with colleagues, or physical objects, such as laboratory specimens."